5.2 Grids+Face-Orange-ArticleHeroBanner-1110x452-ODI-Research

 Join our fellowship programme

-The value of an ODI research fellowship comes from gaining access to the ODI’s expertise as well as the opportunity to connect with our expanding network of current and former researcher fellows and our vibrant network of ODI members.
+The primary value of an ODI research fellowship comes from gaining access to the ODI’s expertise as well as the opportunity to connect with our expanding network of current and former researcher fellows and our vibrant network of ODI members.
 Fellows will be assigned a supervisor from the research team, and will be embedded in the relevant project or programme team.
 Fellows also benefit from the potential for collaboration and overlap with research conducted by us and our partners in academia, industry, government and civil society.
 Research conducted through an ODI fellowship is richer as a result, and can create impact well beyond a researcher’s primary circle.

 We welcome applications on an ongoing basis.
 To apply, please fill in our application form.
 As well as your basic details, you will need to provide: